Peter Sutton (anthropologist)

 Peter Sutton FASSA (born 1946) is an Australian social anthropologist and linguist who has, since 1969, contributed to: recording Australian Aboriginal languages; promoting Australian Aboriginal art; mapping Australian Aboriginal cultural landscapes; and increasing societies' general understanding of contemporary Australian Aboriginal social structures and systems of land tenure.
+In 1976 Isobel Wolmby and her husband of the Wik peoples adopted Sutton as their tribal son.

-In 2004–2008 Sutton held an Australian Research Council (ARC) Professorial Fellowship at the University of Adelaide's School of Earth & Environmental Sciences and within the South Australian Museum's Division of Anthropology.
-In 2003-2009 he was an Honorary Research Fellow at the Institute of Archaeology, University College London.
+From 2004 to 2008, Sutton held an Australian Research Council (ARC) Professorial Fellowship at the University of Adelaide's School of Earth & Environmental Sciences and within the South Australian Museum's Division of Anthropology.
+In 2003-2009, he was an Honorary Research Fellow at the Institute of Archaeology, University College London.

-Biographical material
+Early life

 Born in Melbourne in 1946, Peter Sutton's earliest years were spent growing up in a Port Melbourne working class environment His paternal grandfather was a driver at the local fish markets (and prone to violent, alcoholic outbursts).
 His paternal grandmother worked in the Swallow and Ariell Biscuit Factory.
 His maternal grandfather was a pastry cook, and his mother and father began life as factory workers.

 His father attended, and was profoundly affected by, a Lord Somers Camp held to 'dissolve' class barriers between waterfront children and the sons and daughters of Melbourne's doctors and lawyers, and, early on he and his wife pushed to break out of the working class mould:

 "We were not dirt poor, but my mother pushed to get out of Port Melbourne, to get a small business, a Milk Bar in East Malvern, and then a block of land and build a house."

+In 1976, Isobel Wolmby and her husband of the Wik peoples adopted Sutton as their tribal son.
+He regarded Isobel as a mother, particularly after Victor died.
+She taught him the Wik dialect that they spoke.
+She had been educated at the mission in Aurukun in Queensland where she had married.
+She was exiled for a year and spent time in the 1950s with people living outside the missions.
+She became one of Sutton's prime sources for linguistics and ethnography.
+They spent months together at several camps and at the outstation at Watha-nhiin.

+Career

 After working as an anthropologist and linguist in Aboriginal Australia for more than 40 years, publishing or co-writing more than 15 books on Aboriginal languages, art, culture and land rights, Peter Sutton wrote a book titled The Politics of Suffering: Indigenous Australia and the end of the Liberal consensus (2009) in which he reflects upon all he has seen and begins questioning Australian public policy across all those years, as follows: